birgander2/PyRAT/README.md

 ## Implementing your own modules

-PyRat has a quite simple programming interface.
+PyRat has a very simple programming interface.
 Have a look at the file 'pyrat/filter/Template.py', this should explain at least the basics of programming own modules.
 Put your own code in the 'plugins' directory, it is automatically scanned at startup.
 PyRat will automatically attach your code to the GUI and run it using parallel processing.